Etruria89/RTI_Final/01_Ass_I/README_I.md

 ## Nodes

-Two nodes are present, one Service Server and one publishing the velocity informations.
+Two nodes are present, one Service Server and one publishing the velocity information.

 #### robot controller

 This node is the one responsible for publishing velocity data on the topic _"/cmd_vel"_.
-It reads the estimated position of the active robot from the _"/odom"_ topic and, if the current target hasn't been reached, . it updates the speed of the robot multipling a fixed gain term and the difference in between the current position of the robot and the target point.
+It reads the estimated position of the active robot from the _"/odom"_ topic and, if the current target hasn't been reached, . it updates the speed of the robot multiplying a fixed gain term and the difference in between the current position of the robot and the target point.
 Once reached the target, the node will call the Service new_target which will provide the coordinates of a new point to reach on the map.

 #### new_target